telerik/ajax-docs/api/server/Telerik.Web.UI/RadPanelBar.md

 `System.Void`

+###  ApplyConditionalRendering

+Use this from RenderContents of the inheritor

+#### Returns

+`System.Void`

+###  ClearSelectedItems

+This methods clears the selected items of the current RadPanelBar instance.
+Useful when you need to clear item selection after postback.

+#### Returns

+`System.Void`

+###  CollapseAllItems

+This methods collapses all expanded panel items

+#### Returns

+`System.Void`

+###  ControlPreRender

+Code moved into this method from OnPreRender to make sure it executed when the framework skips OnPreRender() for some reason

+#### Returns

+`System.Void`

+###  DescribeRenderingMode

+Should be  used by inheritors

+#### Returns

+`System.Void`

+###  FindItem

+Returns  the first RadPanelItem
+            that matches the conditions defined by the specified predicate.
+            The predicate should returns a boolean value.

+#### Parameters

+#### match `System.Predicate{Telerik.Web.UI.RadPanelItem}`

+The Predicate <> that defines the conditions of the element to search for.

+#### Returns

+`Telerik.Web.UI.RadPanelItem`

+###  FindItemByText

+Searches the RadPanelbar control for the first
+                RadPanelItem with a Text property equal to the specified value.

+#### Remarks
+The method returns the first item matching the search criteria.
+If no item is
+            matching then null (Nothing in VB.NET) is returned.

+#### Parameters

+#### text `System.String`

+The value to search for.

+#### Returns

+`Telerik.Web.UI.RadPanelItem` A RadPanelItem whose Text property is equal
+                to the specified value.

+###  FindItemByText

+Searches the RadPanelbar control for the first
+                RadPanelItem with a Text property equal to the specified value.

+#### Remarks
+The method returns the first item matching the search criteria.
+If no item is
+            matching then null (Nothing in VB.NET) is returned.

+#### Parameters

+#### text `System.String`

+The value to search for.

+#### ignoreCase `System.Boolean`

+A Boolean indicating a case-sensitive or insensitive comparison (true indicates a case-insensitive comparison).

+#### Returns

+`Telerik.Web.UI.RadPanelItem` A RadPanelItem whose Text property is equal
+                to the specified value.

+###  FindItemByUrl

+Searches the RadPanelbar control for the first
+                Item with a NavigateUrl
+                property equal to the specified value.

+#### Remarks
+The method returns the first Item matching the search criteria.
+If no Item is
+            matching then null (Nothing in VB.NET) is returned.

+#### Parameters

+#### url `System.String`

+The value to search for.

+#### Returns

+`Telerik.Web.UI.RadPanelItem` A RadPanelItem whose NavigateUrl
+                property is equal to the specified value.

+###  FindItemByValue

+Searches the RadPanelbar control for the first
+                RadPanelItem with a Value property equal
+                to the specified value.

+#### Remarks
+The method returns the first item matching the search criteria.
+If no item is
+            matching then null (Nothing in VB.NET) is returned.

+#### Parameters

+#### value `System.String`

+The value to search for.

+#### Returns

+`Telerik.Web.UI.RadPanelItem` A RadPanelItem whose Value property is
+                equal to the specified value.

+###  FindItemByValue

+Searches the RadPanelbar control for the first
+                RadPanelItem with a Value property equal
+                to the specified value.

+#### Remarks
+The method returns the first item matching the search criteria.
+If no item is
+            matching then null (Nothing in VB.NET) is returned.

+#### Parameters

+#### value `System.String`

+The value to search for.

+#### ignoreCase `System.Boolean`

+A Boolean indicating a case-sensitive or insensitive comparison (true indicates a case-insensitive comparison).

+#### Returns

+`Telerik.Web.UI.RadPanelItem` A RadPanelItem whose Value property is
+                equal to the specified value.

+###  GetAllItems

+Gets a linear list of all items in the RadPanelBar
+            control.

+#### Remarks
+Use the GetAllItems method to obtain a linear collection of all
+            items regardless their place in the hierarchy.

+#### Returns

+`System.Collections.Generic.IList`1` An IList<RadPanelBarItem> containing all items (from all hierarchy
+            levels).

+###  GetEmbeddedSkinNames

+Returns the names of all embedded skins.
+Used by Telerik.Web.Examples.

+#### Returns

+`System.Collections.Generic.List`1`

 ###  GetXml

 Gets an XML string representing the state of the control.
 All child items and their properties are serialized in this